kirthivasanr/Smart-Notes-AI/README.md

 ---

-This README provides a comprehensive overview of the Smart Notes AI application.
+This README provides a comprehensive overview of the Smart Notes AI application.Built by Kirthivasan M R